fbpx

 La Toussaint: France

-Halloween is celebrated in France to some extent, but nothing like the American version of it.
+People celebrate Halloween in France to some extent, but not in the same way as the American version.

 However, in France, they do celebrate La Toussaint or All Saint’s Day on November 1st.
 The day is a national holiday in France and it is a day of remembrance for loved ones who have died.